oxremy/EyeLube/.notes/meeting_notes.md

 ---

 ### **Medium Priority Tasks**
-These tasks are necessary for usability and adding more polish to the app, but they’re not absolutely essential for the core functionality.
+These tasks are necessary for usability and adding more polish to the app, but they're not absolutely essential for the core functionality.

 1. **Implement Preferences Window for User Settings**
    - Design and implement a basic preferences window where users can adjust fade speed, opacity, and keyboard shortcuts.